 If you’re a business without different products or services, but have various locations, simply utilize location-based copy for each page.
 For instance, “dental marketing” will become “New York dental marketing” or “Buffalo dental marketing.”

 SEO changes quite rapidly.
 You never know when Google will introduce new features on its SERPs for local searches, but you can count on these changes coming.
 That’s why it’s essential to always stay on top of local SEO.
 By implementing these 10 actionable items, you will ensure that your business doesn’t just take advantage of lucrative local searches but also has a solid foundation when new SEO features are introduced.
-And if you don't have the bandwidth to make these adjustments, you may want to look into a small business SEO service provider.
+And if you don’t have the bandwidth to make these adjustments, you may want to try a local seo audit, or look into a small business SEO service provider.